 How do I allocate (split) income for a part-year state return?

+Allocating your income shouldn’t be too difficult, but it can involve some math.
 You'll need to determine if the income you're allocating is earned or unearned, as these are handled differently:

 Allocating earned income is easy if you stopped working for an employer in one state and started working elsewhere after you moved.
 All you need to do is look at your W-2 or 1099-MISC.
 Allocate the income from your former job to your former state and your income from the new job to your new state.